kahrens-code/twin-smooth-integers/README.md

 # Twin Smooth Integers

 Sieving for large twin smooth integers using single solutions to the Prouhet-Tarry-Escott (PTE) problem.
 Optimized for single solutions by doing the modulo calculus first.
+Implemented in Sage.

 The Sieve of Eratosthenes marks all integers in an interval as smooth (1) or non-smooth (0).
 The Naive Approach gives a list of integers l producing twin smooth integers a(l)/C,b(l)/C by checking every smooth integer in the interval.